Low Range Drink Driving

 - a court attendance notice for the offence.

-If you receive an infringement notice, you will also either receive an immediate suspension notice from the police or one subsequently from the RMS suspending your licence for a period of three months.
+If you receive an infringement notice, you will also either receive an immediate suspension notice from the police or one subsequently from Transport for NSW suspending your licence for a period of three months.

-Regardless of whether police issue an infringement notice or a court attendance notice, they will now have the power to issue an immediate notice of suspension.
+Regardless of whether police issue an infringement notice or a court attendance notice, they can issue an immediate notice of suspension.
 This immediate notice of suspension will mean that the offender’s driver licence will be suspended on the spot for a period of 3 months.

 Will I get a criminal record if I receive an Infringement notice for a low range PCA charge?